 The study team evaluated how well the various alternatives met the project objectives.
 The team developed measures to meet project objectives therefore, most of the alternatives at least minimally met the identified objectives.
 However, the extent to which they met the objective differs.
-Alternatives A, C2, C3, C4, C5 and C7 meet all of the study objectives to varying extents.
-The no action alternative did not meet any of the study objectives.
-Alternative B does not address Objective 2 and Alternative C6 does not meet Objective 3.
-Table 2-22 summaries the alternative's ability to meet the planning objectives.
-Each alternative was evaluated and the number of times the alternative included a measure to address a specific habitat type was counted and noted.
+Alternatives A, B, C2, C3, C4, C5 and C7 met all of the study objectives to varying extents.
+The No Action Alternative did not meet any of the study objectives.
+Alternative C6 does not meet objective 3.
+Table 2-14 summarizes the alternative's ability to meet the planning objectives.
+Each alternative was evaluated and the number of times the alternative included a measure to address a specific habitat type was counted to determine the rank of the alternatives.
+The technical significance of habitats was considered separately.
 Specifically, it identifies how each respective alternative addresses the habitats under the objectives using the following abbreviations:

-- CT- Cypress tupelo swamp
+- CT- Cypress-tupelo swamp

 - SHW Seasonal herbaceous wetlands

 - BLH Bottomland hardwood forest

 - RF- Riverfront Forest

 - Moist soil